Page Loading

 Applications must be submitted by the relevant academic institution and may take up to 3 weeks from submission to be approved by Scottish Funding Council.

-Projects should generally start within 4 weeks of the grant being approved and should be completed within 6-12 months depending on your project.
+Projects should generally start within 4 weeks of the grant being approved and should be complete with final report submission by 31 March (end of financial year).

 Important information